South African Class NG5 2-8-2: Classification

 In service, these six locomotives and the three Class Hd locomotives were operated in a common pool.
 The system of grouping narrow-gauge locomotives into classes was only adopted by the SAR at some date between 1928 and 1930.
 At that point, these six locomotives and the three Class Hd locomotives were all designated Class NG5.

 Service

 The 1922-vintage Class NG5 was placed in service on the 352 mi narrow-gauge line from Swakopmund on the Atlantic coast to Tsumeb and Grootfontein in South West Africa (SWA).
 They spent their whole service life in SWA, except for a brief period when one of them was sent to the Avontuur Railway in the Eastern Cape for trials.
 However, since it jammed on the tighter curves in the Langkloof despite having one set of flangeless coupled wheels, it was soon returned to SWA.

 The Class NG5 were all withdrawn from service when the narrow-gauge system in SWA was regauged to Cape gauge in 1960.
 Since they were unsuitable for use in the Langkloof, all six 1922-vintage Class NG5 locomotives were sold as scrap in 1962.

 Preservation

-Two of the 1912-vintage ex Class Hd locomotives were preserved and plinthed at Otjiwarongo and Usakos respectively.
+While all of the Class NG5 were scrapped, two of the similar Class Hd locomotives have been preserved and plinthed at Otjiwarongo and Usakos respectively.